hhaidrr/notes/product-engineering/industry-research/software-industry/workflows.md

 # Workflows - Software

-Software (with underlying hardware) is a meta algorithm which allows us to write self executing algorithms that do not need human itervention or costs.
+Software (with underlying hardware) is a meta algorithm which allows us to write self executing algorithms that do not need human intervention or costs.
 Software costs come from indirect dependencies which at some point still require human labour.
 However the software itself does not require human costs.